- Download our Moving to Saudi Arabia Guide (PDF)

 While non-Muslims are allowed to practise their religion in the privacy of their own homes, proselytising is strictly forbidden.
-Those caught trying to spread any other religion will be harshly dealt with.
-Expats should avoid openly speaking about religion and should not wear any overtly religious symbols or jewellery.
+Those caught trying to spread any other religion will be harshly dealt with, so it's generally best to avoid openly speaking about religion.

 Women in Saudi Arabia